meatatt/Snake-D/README.md

 # Snake-D
-The Classic Game, 'Snake', written in D.
+A TUI based snake game written in D.